Hallie Jackson: Career

 Jackson started her journalism career at WBOC-TV, in Salisbury, Maryland and Dover, Delaware in 2006 until her departure for WFSB, in Hartford and New Haven, Connecticut, during 2008.
 Her career led to Hearst Corporation in 2012, where she reported for their 26 stations from Washington, D.C.
 In 2014, Jackson became a reporter and journalist for NBC News, for which she covered the Ted Cruz presidential campaign for the network as their embedded reporter.
 In summer 2016, Jackson began anchoring the 1 p.m.
 ET edition of MSNBC Live, NBC News' daytime coverage platform.
 In January 2017, NBC named Jackson as its chief White House correspondent, while also stating that she would transition time slots and anchor MSNBC's 10:00 a.m. hour.
 On September 20, 2021, Jackson moved to the 3 p.m. hour of MSNBC Live.
 On November 17, 2021, Jackson began hosting Hallie Jackson NOW on NBC News' streaming channel, NBC News NOW, which streams Mondays through Fridays at 5 p.m.
 ET.
-On January 2023, it was announced that Jackson would depart her MSNBC show as part of an expansion of her streaming show to two hours, which began in March 2023.
+In January 2023, it was announced that Jackson would depart her MSNBC show as part of an expansion of her streaming show to two hours, which began in March 2023.
 Her former 3 p.m. hour on MSNBC was taken over by Katy Tur.
-In March 2024, NBC News announced that Jackson would replace Kate Snow as anchor of the Sunday edition of NBC Nightly News, while continuing to host her streaming show on Mondays to Thursdays, with guest hosts on Fridays.
+In March 2024, NBC News announced that Jackson would replace Kate Snow as anchor of the Sunday edition of NBC Nightly News, while continuing to host her streaming show on Mondays to Thursdays, with Tom Costello hosting on Fridays.